calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 * Have knowledge of your role/organisation
 * _Actively_ Perform your expected _role_

-The formal defenition of a profetional is someone that can
+The defined trait of a professional is someone that can
 > exercise discretionary judgement